 Jim Hall plays light-gauge, flatwound D’Aquisto guitar strings.

-The top string is .011 and the bottom is .050 or perhaps a little heavier.
+The gauge of the top string is .011 and the bottom is .050 or perhaps a little heavier.
 I usually use a .022 for the third string, but I also use an unwound .019 so that I can bend it a bit to sound like a horn.

 I guess thick strings can get a big sound, but they also tend to sound “bangy”.
 I use very thin strings, almost like a “rocker”, and try to draw the sound out by playing easily with as few pick-strokes as possible except for accents, etc.